Interferometry of Efimov states in thermal gases by modulated magnetic fields: Conclusions and outlook

-Owing to the sensitivity of the Ramsey-type dynamical protocol, the corresponding interferometric signals could provide a stringent test for the Efimov universality \cite{Etrych_pinpointing_2023,Xie_observation_2020,Berninger_universality_2011,Johansen_testing_2017,Naidon_microscopic_2014,Wang_origin_2012}.
+Owing to the sensitivity of the Ramsey-type dynamical protocol, the corresponding interferometric signals could be further employed for probing Efimov states especially at attractive interactions.
+At this regime, trimers merge with the three-atom continuum at a scattering length related only to the van der Waals length, the so-called van der Waals universality \cite{Etrych_pinpointing_2023,Xie_observation_2020,Berninger_universality_2011,Johansen_testing_2017,Naidon_microscopic_2014,Wang_origin_2012}.
+The interferometry scheme can thus be utilized at this regime, providing stringent tests on the universality.
 Furthermore, recent experiments explore the modifications of three-body recombination processes in mixtures of a bosonic thermal gas with a degenerate fermion gas \cite{blochprl2022supress}.
 Hence, creation of dynamically coherent superpositions between few-body states can reveal the influence of a dense many-body environment on them.